mchasteen/k8s-homelab/README.md

 https://docs.k3s.io/installation/requirements#inbound-rules-for-k3s-server-nodes

 ## Install K3S
-Use the following to install without the default lb (servicelb) and ingress controller (trraefik) since we will be using the more common and advanced metallb and nginx ingress controller:
+Use the following to install without the default loadbalancer (servicelb) and ingress controller (traefik) since we will be using the more common loadbalancer called metallb and ingress controller by nginx:

->`curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--disable servicelb,traefik" sh -`
+`curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--disable servicelb,traefik" sh -`

 ## Change permissions on kubectl config file
 For later, change the permissions of the k3s.yaml file:

->`sudo chmod 755 /etc/rancher/k3s/k3s.yaml`
+`sudo chmod 755 /etc/rancher/k3s/k3s.yaml`

 *Note: This will need to be set after a reboot, but you only need it if running commands (kubectl) locally as a regular user or if you use scp witl a regular user.*

 ## Optional: Configure K3s to use for etcd
 *Note: You can specify it in the install command, but I found it works better after the intial install.*

-If you have a cluster of K3S nodes larger than 3 nodes you can use etcd as a distributed/redundant database (sorta).
+If you have a cluster of K3S nodes larger than 3 nodes (but odd number) you can use etcd as a distributed/redundant database (sorta).

->`sudo systemctl edit --full k3s.service`
+`sudo systemctl edit --full k3s.service`

 Find: